-Which is the best method to round a calculation in a PivotTable if a new column can't be added to the source data?
+Which is the best method to round a calculation in a Pivot Table if a new column can't be added to the source data?

-Create a calculated field that contains a rounding formula.
+Create a calculated field that contains a rounding formula

-Create a column beside the PivotTable that contains a rounding formula.
+Create a column beside the Pivot Table that contains a rounding formula

-Which is the most efficient method to modify a calculated field in a PivotTable?
+Which is the most efficient method to modify a calculated field in a Pivot Table?

-Go to into the Calculated Field list, select the field from the list, and click Modify.
+Go to into the Calculated Field list, select the field from the list, and click Modify

-Create a new Calculated Field that refers to the original one but that modifies it to be correct.
+Create a new Calculated Field that refers to the original one but that modifies it to be correct

-Delete the Calculated Field, and set it up as a new Calculated Field.
+Delete the Calculated Field, and set it up as a new Calculated Field

-Suppose you've just created a new Calculated Field for your PivotTable.
-What steps are required for it to be added to the PivotTable?
+Suppose you've just created two new Calculated Fields for your Pivot Table called Profit and Profit %.
+What steps are required for them to be added to the Pivot Table as shown here?

-You need to refresh the PivotTable first, then drag it on to the PivotTable from the field list.
+You need to refresh the Pivot Table first, then drag it on to the Pivot Table from the field list

-No steps are required, as the new Calculated Field is added automatically.
+No steps are required, as the new Calculated Field is added automatically

 Back to the top

-© 2017 GoSkills Ltd.
+© 2020 GoSkills Ltd.

 Skills for career advancement